Kazeheki/advent-of-code-2022/README.md

 ## Developer setup

-This year the solutions are written in [Rust](https://www.rust-lang.org).
+This year, I've written the solutions in [Rust](https://www.rust-lang.org).

 To run a solution use the following command: